La Luna Sangre: Act One

 There is Samantha Imperial, (Maricar Reyes-Poon).
 She is Magnus' vampire daughter.
 Sandrino and Tristan are her half-brothers.
 She provides powerful cover for the LLU and the Moonchasers during their missions against Supremo.
 Samantha sacrifices her life to protect Jacintha's identity.

 And finally, there is Tristan, the Moonchasers’ strongest fighter, a mortal thrown in the midst of the war between vampires and werewolves.
 He discovers his origins which changes his perspective of the world.
 Tristan's mortal mother, Rica, is a vampire hunter who falls in love and becomes pregnant by the vampire Magnus.
 When Magnus is killed, Rica takes refuge with Barang and Magnus’ son Sandrino, but a Luna force led by Tonio Toralba finds them, captures Rica and kills Sandrino.
 While Barang turns Sandrino into a vampire and raises him towards evil and revenge, Tonio brings the pregnant Rica to the safety of his family and raises Tristan on the path of goodness and righteousness.

 The source of Supremo's power is the cursed ink in his arm.
 Barang's memories lead Jacintha to the enchanted forest where she retrieves the ancient book of spells and learns how to defeat the curse: a beating heart and the First Werewolf's Fang.
-In his recent visions, Jethro sees Barang inadvertently imprint the cursed ink on Tristan too while in Rica's womb.
-Everyone understands the significance of this detail and are conflicted about protecting or killing him.
+In his recent visions, Jethro sees Barang inadvertently imprint the cursed ink on Tristan while in Rica's womb.
+Everyone understands the significance of this detail and is conflicted about protecting or killing him.
 Sandrino warns Tristan of man's deep hatred and distrust for their kind.
 Malia remains determined to change his fate, and her decision to protect Tristan at all cost creates doubt within the LLU.

 On the night of the Blood Moon, the LLU and Moonchasers overpower Sandrino's forces.
 Amidst the fighting, Jacintha urges Malia to keep Tristan away but Tristan stubbornly refuses to be kept in the safe house.
 Jacintha kills Tristan who is bitten by Supremo.
 She stabs Supremo with the First Werewolf's fang and watches him and the cursed ink disintegrate into ashes.
 She vanishes into thin air leaving Malia holding Tristan's lifeless body.
 The mystery of Jacintha remains unexplained, though the LLU believe she is Malia from the future.